Bennett Stewart

-Bennett McVey Stewart (August 6, 1912 – April 26, 1988) was an American politician who as a part of the Democratic party served as a U.S. Representative from Illinois from January 3, 1979 until January 3, 1981.
+Bennett McVey Stewart (August 6, 1912 – April 26, 1988) was an American politician who as a part of the Democratic party served as a U.S. representative from Illinois (1979–1981) and as a member of the Chicago City Council (1971–1979).

-Biography

 Early life and education

-Stewart was born in Huntsville, Alabama to Bennett Stewart Sr. and Cathleen Jones.
+Stewart was born in Huntsville, Alabama, to Bennett Stewart Sr. and Cathleen Jones.
 Stewart was baptized at Meridianville P.B.
 Church.
 Stewart attended the public schools in Huntsville and Birmingham.
 Stewart received a B.A. from Miles College in Birmingham in 1936.
-Thereafter, Stewart worked as the assistant principal of Irondale High School in 1936.
+Stewart was a member of Alpha Phi Alpha fraternity.